lsst-ts/ts_cycle_build/doc/user-guide/user-guide.rst

   - build_mtaos: Build MTAOS.
   - build_scriptqueue: Build ScriptQueue.
     Both AT and MT use the same code base and image.
-  - build_salplat: Build base nublado image.
+  - build_salplat: Build base pre-nublado image.
     This adds the Telescope and Site base layer to a base DM image needed for nublado.
   - build_sciplat_lab_recommended: Builds nublado images.
     Adds the final layer on the nublado images, needed to make them compatible with nublado system.